Home » Projects » Mturoute.php

 Platform:

 • Win32 Console.
 Tested on XP.
-Should work on Vista.
+Should work on Vista, Windows 7 and points forward.

 • The original icmp library I used for this claimed that it compiled under Linux etc as well - which I was unable to duplicate.
 (I think it wanted to have ties to an older version of Wine).
 In v2, mturoute depends on a Windows provided library instead.
 It is now less likely to compile under *nix.